Team612/CodeConventions/GitConventions.md

 they should be civil.
 The types commit messages should follow these guide.

 ### Swearing
-Swearing should be used extremely sparingly.
-It is understandable to get frustrated over something and take it out on a commit message.
-However the goal is to not fill the repository with curse words.
-Remember that the repository is public and reflects our team in general.
+Using swear words in a commit message is unacceptable under any circumstance.
+It is understandable to get frustrated over something and take it out on a commit message, However the goal is to not fill the repository with curse words.
+Remember that the repository is public and reflects the image of Chantilly Robotics as a whole.

-Swearing cases will be handled on an individual basis, ***but it is preferable members not swear at all***.
-This would be a example of swearing in a commit message that *may* be considered acceptable (provided the user didn't commit like this on a regular basis):
+This would be a example of swearing in a commit message that would not be accepted in PRs:

     Changed the Execute() method in the Drive command to be less crappy.

-This example would not be acceptable under any circumstance.
+This example would also not be acceptable:

     Finally fucking fixed the shitty command that some other asswipe fucking wrote.